vmagnin/ForSudoku/README.md

  7) Solve the puzzle grid currently stored in memory.
  8) Create a minimal puzzle, starting from the grid in memory.
  9) Create a minimal puzzle with exactly n given digits.
- 10) Create a puzzle grid (solution not guaranteed to be unique).
+ 10) Create a puzzle grid (without guaranty for a unique solution).
  0) Quit.
 ```